Zephaniah

 World Bible Challenge

 In our study, we will look at jealousy which is the dark side of love.
-We have all heard that God is love but we do not often hear that He is also a jealous God and He is jealous because of that love for His people.
+We have all heard that God is love but we do not often hear that he is also a jealous God and he is jealous because of that love for his people.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.